Granite Hills High School (El Cajon, California)

-Granite Hills High School is a California Distinguished School, public and comprehensive high school located in El Cajon, California and serves students in grades nine through twelve.
-Opened in 1960, Granite Hills is one of thirteen high schools in the Grossmont Union High School District.
+Granite Hills High School is a public comprehensive high school in El Cajon, California.
+It serves students in grades nine through twelve.
+Opened in 1960, Granite Hills is one of 13 high schools in the Grossmont Union High School District.
 GHHS is the home of the Eagles.
-Granite Hills High School has been an IB World School since July 2001.
+Granite Hills High School has been an IB World School since July 2001; it is a California Distinguished School.

 History

 Shooting

 Just minutes after lunch ended and fifth period began on March 22, 2001, an 18-year-old former student, Jason Hoffman, arrived on campus with a 12-gauge shotgun (with size 7 or 8 birdshot) and a .22 pistol, opening fire outside the attendance office which also houses the principal and vice principals' offices.
 Five people were injured by shrapnel or suffered severe symptoms from the traumatic experience, but few victims incurred bullet wounds.
 Hoffman was shot in the buttocks and jaw.
 Hoffman was arrested by police officer Rich Agundez, who had been on campus during school hours since the shooting two weeks earlier at Santana High School.
-Hoffman would later commit suicide by hanging himself from bedsheets in his prison cell in November 2002.
+Hoffman would later commit suicide by hanging himself from bedsheets in his prison cell on October 29, 2001.